mrwalakala/mrwalakala.github.io/_posts/2021-11-24-enable-unsupported-languages.md

 ---

-Let's start with an important distinction: if the language you are interested is [one of this in the list][i18n-plugin-language], all you have to do is install the dedicated plugin and you won't need to do anything else.
+Let's start with an important distinction: if the language you are interested in is [one of this in the list][i18n-plugin-language], all you have to do is installing the dedicated plugin and you won't need to do anything else.